jacbac/anneaux/README.md

-Symfony Standard Edition
+Portail Edition
 ========================

-Welcome to the Symfony Standard Edition - a fully-functional Symfony2 application that you can use as the skeleton for your new applications.
+Welcome to the Portail Edition - a totally-fully-functional Symfony2 application that you can use at your risk !

-This document contains information on how to download, install, and start using Symfony.
+This document contains information on how to download, install, and start using this Symfony app.
 For a more detailed explanation, see the [Installation][1] chapter of the Symfony Documentation.

 1) Installing the Standard Edition